ppuckdee/beehive-sound-analysis/README.md

   cleanup, extra credit
 - **Adham Kamel** — Contributor: data visualisation, training the Decision Tree model, and the speed analysis for the PCA model
-- **Patcharapol Puckdee** — Contributor: documentation, including the README and write-up, and supporting team collaboration through feedback and communication
+- **Patcharapol Puckdee** — Contributor: Reviewed teammates' code across the preprocessing and modeling notebooks, wrote the project documentation and results write-up, and organized team meetings to keep work aligned and on schedule.
 - **Conner Houghtby** — Contributor: <!-- TODO: this entry is incomplete -->